nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all persons.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 m/A1234567Z` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 m/A1234567Z` : Adds a person named `John Doe` to the Address Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd person shown in the current list.

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all persons.

    * `exit` : Exits the app.